Nandhanac03/inventory_management/README.md

 Inventory Management

-SimpleInventory is a lightweight inventory management system built using **Laravel**.
+Inventory management system built using Laravel.
 It helps to manage products,manage categories , and perform CRUD (Create, Read, Update, Delete) operations with a user-friendly interface.

 ---